 Tarragon chicken salad is perfect in a sandwich or on a bed of greens.
 Roast the chicken or pull leftovers out of the fridge, then mix up the flavorful creamy dressing with lemon, Dijon mustard, and tarragon.
 It's both simple and delicious.

 If you have browned ground beef crumbles on hand, you can have a taco salad in minutes.
 Get a jumpstart on this dish by freezing well-drained ground beef in 1-pound portions that you can pull out at your convenience to make this salad.

-A pineapple salad goes well with all kinds of grilled foods.
-Serve it along with grilled tuna, salmon, pork, or chicken.Continue to 17 of 18 below.
+A pineapple salad with walnuts goes well with all kinds of grilled foods.
+Serve it along with grilled tuna, salmon, pork, or chicken.Continue to 21 of 21 below.